touyu/devcontainers-notifier/README.md

 # Dev Containers Notifier

-Send native macOS notifications from your DevContainer environment.
+Send native macOS notifications from your Dev Containers environment.

 ## Overview

-Dev Containers Notifier is a VSCode extension that enables developers to send native macOS notifications from within a DevContainer.
+Dev Containers Notifier is a VSCode extension that enables developers to send native macOS notifications from within a Dev Containers.
 This bridges the gap between containerized development environments and the host system's notification capabilities, making it perfect for long-running tasks, build completions, or any scenario where you need to be alerted from your remote development environment.

 ## Features

-- 🔔 **Native macOS Notifications**: Send beautiful native notifications from DevContainer to your Mac
+- 🔔 **Native macOS Notifications**: Send beautiful native notifications from Dev Containers to your Mac
 - 🎵 **Customizable Sounds**: Choose from various macOS system sounds for your notifications
 - 🌐 **HTTP API**: Simple HTTP endpoint for easy integration with any tool or script
 - ⚙️ **Configurable**: Per-workspace settings for port, sound, and enable/disable